Joseph Ibn Kaspi: Works

 Joseph Caspi's name is also to be found attached to many liturgic poems of merit.
 These, however, may belong to his namesake, Joseph Caspi ben Shalom of the sixteenth century, a liturgic poet of some importance.

 Caspi's works were diversely estimated.
 Ibn Tzartzah, Moses of Narbonne, and Efodi speak in praise of them.
 The kabbalist Johanan Aleman recommends Caspi's commentaries on account of their mystic character.
-On the other hand, Isaac Abrabanel and Simon Duran emphatically declare him to be antireligious because, among other things, in his commentary on the Moreh he admitted the eternity of the universe (i.
+On the other hand, Isaac Abrabanel and Simon Duran emphatically declare him to be antireligious because, among other things, in his commentary on the Guide for the Perplexed he admitted the eternity of the universe (i.
 9, 70; ii.
 26).